csijh/snipe/README.md

 for a platform where the binary doesn't work, compile from source.

 To install, download the zip file and unzip.
-You can double click on the exectable, or on the help index file.
+You can double click on the executable, or on the help index file.
 Put the installation directory in your path so you can launch the editor from anywhere.
 In the editor, type CTRL+H to open the help documentation.
 The available key and mouse gestures can be gleaned from files/map.txt.